groupdocs-assembly-cloud/assembly-java-sdk/README.md

-# GroupDocsAssemblyCloud
+# GroupDocs.Assembly Cloud for Java
 This repository contains GroupDocs.Assembly Cloud SDK for Java source code.
 This SDK allows you to work with GroupDocs.Assembly Cloud REST APIs in your Java applications quickly and easily, with zero initial cost.

-See [API Reference](https://apireference.groupdocs.cloud/) for full API specification.
+See [API Reference](https://apireference.groupdocs.cloud/assembly) for full API specification.

 ## How to use the SDK?
 The complete source code is available in this repository folder.
-You can either directly use it in your project via source code or get [Maven](https://mvnrepository.com/artifact/com.groupdocs/groupdocs-cloud-assembly) (recommended).
-For more details, please visit our [documentation website](https://docs.groupdocs.cloud/display/assemblycloud/Available+SDKs).
+You can either directly use it in your project via source code or get [Maven](https://repository.groupdocs.cloud/webapp/#/artifacts/browse/tree/General/repo/com/groupdocs/groupdocs-assembly-cloud) (recommended).

 ### Prerequisites

-To use GroupDocs.Assembly for Cloud Java SDK you need to register an account with [GroupDocs Cloud](https://www.groupdocs.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.groupdocs.cloud/#/apps).
+To use GroupDocs.Assembly for Cloud Java SDK you need to register an account with [GroupDocs Cloud](https://www.groupdocs.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.groupdocs.cloud/applications).
 There is free quota available.
 For more details, see [GroupDocs Cloud Pricing](https://purchase.groupdocs.cloud/pricing).

 ## Requirements